Deberny & Peignot

 Deberny & Peignot (Fonderie Deberny et Peignot) was a French type foundry, created by the 1923 merger of G. Peignot & Fils and Deberny & Cie.
 It was bought by the Haas Type Foundry (Switzerland) in 1972, which in turn was merged into D. Stempel AG in 1985, then into Linotype GmbH in 1989, and is now part of Monotype Corporation.

-Starting in 1925, Deberny & Peignot type was distributed in the United States by Continental Type Founders Association.
+Starting in 1925, the Deberny & Peignot type was distributed in the United States by the Continental Type Founders Association.

 Typefaces

 These typefaces were produced by Deberny & Peignot: